FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 ### Text editor

-Text editors play a vital role in the community by contributing through written content.
-Each week, the Promotions Team needs to create a diverse range of texts, including:

-- News texts for the client
-- Texts for media purposes, such as YouTube video descriptions
-- Texts related to other contributors, like reviewing the [balance patch notes](https://patchnotes.faforever.com/fafbeta)

-It is useful to be proficient in the English language.
-It is the primary language that we use to communicate on the FAF platforms.
+Text editors and/or text writers enable the community to become familiar with content, updates and the general progression of the community as a whole.
+Text writers create (blog) stories that may turn into [forum posts](https://forum.faforever.com/category/3/blogs), Discord posts, become part of the [Steam discussion groups](https://steamcommunity.com/app/9420/discussions/), and/or [Patreon posts](https://www.patreon.com/faf).
+Especially the latter is critical for the community as Patreon is our only source of income.

+The topic of a story can be about anything directly related to FAForever - whether it is an in-depth review of a map, a description of how a possibly to-be feature may work or perhaps even an interview with another contributor about their ideas for FAForever.
+The options are limitless in that regard and given the nostalgia factor of the game you can expect a decent audience to read your content.

+The main language for FAForever is the English langauge.
+It is fine if you translate a text, but the text should also be available in English.
 While you're welcome to utilize tools to assist you, we encourage using them only as a source of inspiration to preserve the authenticity of the text.
-The final result should be easily understandable, even for individuals with limited proficiency in English.
+Especially references related to Supreme Commander tend to not surivive the generative nature of modern large language models (ChatGPT and the like).
+The final result should be easily understandable, even for individuals with limited proficiency in the target language.

-If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel
+If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel.

 ### Video editor